jyemin/mongo-java-driver/docs/reference/content/upgrading.md

     to remove usage from your application.
 Most of these API elements are unlikely to be used by normal applications, but one bears mentioning explicitly: the entire callback-baked asynchronous driver has been removed.
 Applications relying on this driver must either port their application to the Reactive Streams driver, or else must remain on a 3.x driver release.
+    * Note that while the `com.mongodb.MongoClient#getDB` method is deprecated in 3.x drivers, it has not been removed in this release.
+      It will remain at least until the next major release cycle.
   * The insert helper methods now return an insert result object instead of void.
-While this does not break source compatibility, it does break binary compatibility, so any class that calls one of the insert helper methods must be recompiled with the 4.0 driver.
   * The various `toJson` methods on `BsonDocument`, `Document`, and `DBObject` now return "relaxed" JSON instead of "strict" JSON.
 This creates more readable JSON documents at the cost of a loss of some BSON type information (e.g., differentiating between 32 and 64 bit integers).